FiftyfiveTech/get-template/README.md

 # Get Template

-This repository will help us pull in any and all templates for all kind of technologies that we can create.
+This is a `npm package` that will help you pull templates for different technologies that we can potentially create.

-This is a node based application that will help you pull a template of your choosing.

 # Prerequisite

 - You must be a member in the Github organization account of [Fiftyfive Techonologies](https://github.com/FiftyfiveTech)
 - You should have `node` installed on your system.

-> Note: If you don't have access to Github account of FiftyfiveTech, reach out to Ayush Singhi(ayush.singhi@fiftyfivetech.io)
+> Note: If you don't have access to Github account of FiftyfiveTech, reach out to [Ayush](ayush.singhi@fiftyfivetech.io)

 # How to use this package

 To use this package and fetch a template of your choosing, enter this simple command on your `Terminal` or `GitBash` or any other tool that can run `npm` commands.